 Groundwork Jacksonville is one of just six recipients nationwide, of the Rails-to-Trails Conservancy (RTC) 2020 Doppelt Family Trail Development Fund grants that support regional and community trail-development goals.

 Groundwork was awarded $30,000 for the construction of the Model Project, the first segment of the 30-mile Emerald Trail urban pedestrian/bicycle trail in Jacksonville.
 The 1.3-mile Model Project will connect Brooklyn to the existing S-Line Rail Link through LaVilla.
-The Model Project which will open next fall, is currenly in design with construction beginning later this year.

 This year’s Doppelt recipients—from Pennsylvania, Missouri, Louisiana and Florida—were chosen from a pool of 170 applicants, and all offer leading visions for improved connectivity, mobility, health and social equity through trail development.